plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/reference.md

 # Dashdown Reference

-`dashdown` displays content of a markdown file with the option to run and/or display code blocks.
+`MarkdownAIO` displays content of a markdown file with the option to run and/or display code blocks.

 ```
-def dashdown(
+def MarkdownAIO(
     filename,
     scope=None,
     scope_creep=False,